|

 "Mistress of Death"

-of the first draft appear to be a synopsis of the stories conclusion.
+The final paragraphs of the first draft appear to be a synopsis of the

-to run off to the house of Francoise de Bretagny.
-In SWORD WOMAN,
+to the house of Francoise de Bretagny.
+In SWORD WOMAN, the final

 |